InfluxGraph/influxgraph/README.rst

   :target: https://coveralls.io/r/pkittenis/influxgraph?branch=master

-This project started as a re-write of `graphite_influxdb <https://github.com/vimeo/graphite-influxdb>`_ - many thanks to Vimeo and the author for open sourcing that work.
+This project started as a re-write of `graphite_influxdb <https://github.com/vimeo/graphite-influxdb>`_, now a separate project.

 Main features

+* InfluxDB Graphite template support - allows for parsing of Graphite metrics into tags by InfluxDB and use of that tagged data under Graphite-API
-* Dynamically calculated group by intervals based on query date range to speed up graph generation for large date ranges
+* Dynamically calculated group by intervals based on query date/time range - keeps data size tolerable regardless of query date/time range size and speeds up graph generation for large date/time ranges
-* Configurable per-query aggregation functions by pattern
+* Configurable per-query aggregation functions by regular expression pattern
 * In-memory index for metric path queries
-* Multi-fetch enabled - fetch data for multiple series with one query to InfluxDB
+* Multi-fetch enabled - fetch data for multiple metrics with one query to InfluxDB
 * Memcached integration

 Installation